rmscode/binary-garden/docs/hardware/microsoft/surface-rt.md

 2. Go to [Surface Tools for IT](https://go.microsoft.com/fwlink/?linkid=2147546)
 3. Click **Download** and select the correct version for your Surface (AMD64 or ARM64).
 The file will begin with `Surface_Dock_FWUpdate_`.
       - If you're running Surface Pro X, download the arm64 build.
 For all others, use the amd64 build.
-4. Run the firware updater MSI.
+4. Run the firmware updater MSI.
-5. Disonnect your Surface from the Dock, wait ~5 seconds, and then reconnect.
+5. Disconnect your Surface from the Dock, wait ~5 seconds, and then reconnect.
 The Dock updates silently in the background.
 The process can take a few minutes to complete and continues even if interrupted.

 !!! tip "Monitor the Surface Dock firmware update